teks/squadron-commander/HOWTOPLAY.md

 Vessels
 -------
-Vessels include both friendly ships, enemy ships, and stationary facilities like space colonies.
+Vessels include both friendly ships, enemy ships, and stationary facilities such as space colonies.
 A comprehensive display of any vessel is given by `sh`;
-`ls s0` lists the first line alone for brevity:
+`ls` lists the first line alone for brevity:

 ```
 0h> sh s0